![]() |

 been raised from profits that have physically hurt people.

-all the Philosophy or Thinking questions on a whiteboard.
-Discuss the
+4. Conduct a Community of Inquiry by listing all the Philosophy or Thinking questions on a whiteboard.
+Collect together those questions that are similar.

 Studies